Rumours for Apple's AR headset look to be in full swing, and as such the first thing we'd love to know is a release date.

 There has also been the suggestion that you won't need to pair the headset up with any other Apple devices in order for it to work.
 However, this is a point of contention as a story from The Information suggests you will need to pair it up with an iPhone for it to work.

-In a broader context, there has also been the suggestion that the release of Apple's AR Headset being the first step as part of a wider decade-long plan to replace the iPhone with AR tech, but all of this of course remains to be seen.
+In a broader context, there has also been the suggestion that the release of Apple's AR Headset is the first step as part of a wider decade-long plan to replace the iPhone with AR tech, but all of this of course remains to be seen.

 A recent patent has also possibly indicated that the headset may also have the ability to receive audio from AirPods through either Bluetooth or an optical manner like RF, for instance.
 This may allow for some more immersive Spatial Audio experiences, for example.